 You can create more complex search statements using search operators and keywords.

 You can restrict your searches to look for specific ticket, user, article, group, or organization data.
 To do this, you use the data object properties as keywords in a search.
 For example, the following search returns all closed tickets containing the words "help" and "center."

-Zendesk also supports search operators commonly used when searching the Internet, such as: (equals), > (greater than), < (less than), and "" (phrase search).
+Zendesk Support also includes search operators commonly used when searching the Internet, such as: (equals), > (greater than), < (less than), and "" (phrase search).

-For all of the details about searching the data in your Zendesk, see Zendesk search reference in the Zendesk Administrator Guide.
+For all of the details about searching your data in Zendesk Support, see Zendesk search reference in the Administrator Guide.